mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

 }
 ```

-We can see that inside of the `TreeProperties` interface we have declaration of `templateUrl`.
+Notice that inside of the `TreeProperties` interface we have declaration of `templateUrl`.
 Now lets take a look at the leaf template and properties interface:

 ```typescript
 interface LeafProperties {